Back Acne Causes and Skin Treatments

 Sometimes referred to as 'backne', back acne is a common skin condition that can cause distress and upset.
 As the name suggests, back acne affects the back, usually the upper back and shoulders, and it may extend down the back of the upper arms too.

 There are different types of back acne, depending on the cause, but on the whole, it leads to red, angry, sometimes pus filled spots across this area.

 Those of us who are prone to acne on our faces, may be more likely to develop acne on our back (or chest acne or another type of body acne).

 Therefore treatment and prevention are important.
 But in order to work out what might make acne worse, it's crucial to understand why and how back acne can happen - and this is different for all of us.

 What Causes Back Acne?

 All the same factors that can cause acne on the face can also cause acne on the back.
 Having a family history of acne will mean that you’re also more inclined to develop it.
-Hormonal imbalances especially if you’re female and have polycystic ovary syndrome, are pregnant or experience flare ups around the time of your period will lead to acne.
+Hormonal imbalances especially if you’re female and have polycystic ovary syndrome (or PCOS), are pregnant or experience flare ups around the time of your period, will lead to acne.

-Finally, an overgrowth of a natural skin bacterium called Propionibacterium acnes also leads to acne and can be exacerbated by inflammation caused by hormonal factors.
+Finally, an overgrowth of a natural skin bacterium called Propionibacterium acnes is another one of the common acne causes and can be exacerbated by inflammation caused by hormonal factors.